cma-gwas/snake-cma/README.md

 snake-cma is CMA implementations on Snakemake.

-It is developed and supported by team of scientists at the University of Edinburgh.

 It has the following features:
 - It is efficient; faster and using much less memory that existing methods, suitable for very large sample sizes (> 1M)
 - It works for quantitative and binary traits, inheriting unique features of the extended method